-One the draws of the Oregon Coast is it’s wild unpredictability.
+One of the draws of the Oregon Coast is its wild unpredictability.
 There is never a dull day when you live near the mighty Pacific ocean.

 You may surprised to learn that winter on the Oregon Coast is actually a lot more pleasant than most people realize.
 Despite what you may hear about cold and rainy Oregon winters, it’s not uncommon for coastal residents and visitors to be treated to spectacular balmy days of sunshine.
 In fact, if you’re visiting during the winter months, it might be wise to pack some lighter gear and even shorts!

 “Weather statistics bring out the truth, and it’s stranger than fiction,” it says in this Oregon Coast Beach Connection article, The Truth About Oregon Coast Winter Weather.
 “There’s often more than a sprinkling of blue skies and nice vibes in the winter than you’re probably aware of.
 On top of it all, meteorologists will admit you don’t get the full picture when it comes to coastal forecasts, and there is even a kind of secret miniature summer tucked away near the end of winter”.